All Products

 Key features

 The general image editing API uses the function parameter to specify different image editing features.
-All features use the same calling method described in Getting started.
+All features follow the calling method described in Getting started.

-The following examples use curl calls and list only the input and parameters JSON snippets specific to each feature to illustrate what to configure in the request body.
+The following sections use curl calls as examples and list only the input and parameters JSON snippets specific to each feature.

 Note: A complete curl request must include top-level fields such as model, input, and parameters.
-For more information about the request structure, see General image editing API reference.
+For details about the structure, see General image editing API reference.

 Global stylization

 This feature transfers a specified artistic style to the entire image.
-It is useful for scenarios such as creating picture books or generating social media images, including backgrounds or concept images that conform to a specific visual style.
+It is useful for scenarios such as picture book creation or generating social media images like backgrounds or concept images that conform to a specific visual style.

 • How to use: Set function to stylization_all.